Problem

 Trade-offs

-Strict linting can sometimes discourage community contributors if they are met with multiple “style errors” for a simple typo fix.
-We recommend setting your linter’s sensitivity to warning for external contributions and reserving error status for internal team updates to balance consistency with inclusivity.
+Strict linting can discourage community contributors if they face multiple “style errors” for a simple typo fix.
+We recommend setting your linter’s sensitivity to warning for external contributions and reserving error status for internal team updates.
+This balances consistency with inclusivity.